Black women continue to lead the startup charge.

 She took the leap from being a successful top model — literally, as she was a finalist on the popular reality competition “America’s Next Top Model” — to co-owning E.E.
-Ward, the oldest consistently black-owned business in America.
-Her fresh perspective and branding savvy are taking the moving company to new places — also literally, as it recently opened a new location in North Carolina.
+Ward, the oldest consistently Black-owned business in America.
+Her fresh perspective and branding savvy are taking the moving company to new places.

 2. Lisa Price: Carol’s Daughter

 A beauty entrepreneur, Price built her multimillion-dollar hair and skincare product line, Carol’s Daughter, out of nothing but a dream in a kitchen.
 And she got there in part by refusing to strive for impossible perfection, and instead embracing the good times and bad.
 “We think we have to be perfect.
 We think we have to get it all done — but we don’t,” she told us.

 Santos pushed hard to bring reading opportunities to fellow residents of the Bronx, an especially underserved New York City borough.
 Between successful crowdfunding campaigns, a media blitz, pitch competitions and networking events, Santos of The Lit.Bar did everything she could think of to make sure her neighbors had a bookstore to call their own.